x07x08/TF2-Econ-Taunts/README.md

 * Some taunt particles are not positioned correctly.
 * Some taunt particles leave remnants after the taunt has ended.
+* Taunt particles that refire will not do so.

 If there are any other issues, please report them using the [Issues](https://github.com/x07x08/TF2-Econ-Taunts/issues) tab.